Toledo, Spain: An Easy Day Trip To A UNESCO World Heritage Site From Madrid!

 Nuns in Plaza Zocodover

-I love the Old City and its maze-like streets.
-I had a sim card with data and I was able to use Google Maps to navigate and not get lost!
+I love Toledo and its maze-like streets.
+While I was there I had a local sim card with data and I was able to use Google Maps to navigate and not get lost!

 Tips for Toledo:

-- The Alsa bus is very cheap and efficient.
+- The Alsa bus is very cheap and efficient (Less than 6 Euros each way).
 There is no need to drive unless you are driving all over Spain and already have a car.
-I took a bus from Plaza Elíptica in Madrid (check for new updated info) and the ride was about an hour long each way.
-The bus stops running at 9 pm.
-You will definitely enough time to do a day trip and come back!
+I took a bus from Plaza Elíptica in Madrid (please check for newly updated info) and the ride was about an hour long each way.
+The last bus leaves Toledo for Madrid at 10:30 pm.
+You definitely have enough time to do a day trip and come back!

 - I have not tried taking the train but you can take a train to Toledo also.
 I checked the Renfe site and you could do a day trip for around 20 Euros or so.

-- You can definitely see a lot in a day so there is no need to stay in Toledo unless you really want to.
-Do make a plan with what you want to see beforehand.
+- You can see a lot in a day so there is no need to stay in Toledo unless you really want to.
+Do make a plan so you can see what you want to beforehand.
+Click here to read reviews for hotels on Tripadvisor.
+Click here to book hotels on Booking.com

 - When I first when to Toledo in 2011, the Cathedral was closed.
-I visited it this past fall (2016) and I definitely think it’s worth the admission price.
-I did miss out on seeing Santa Maria la Blanca, which was a synagogue but is now a museum.
+I visited it this past fall (2016) and I think it's worth the admission price.
+I still have yet to see Santa Maria La Blanca, which was a synagogue but is now a museum.